CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="HungryGames..handleMessageEdit"></a>

 ### HungryGames~handleMessageEdit(oldMsg, newMsg) ℗
-Hanlder for when the create event message is edited and we should update our message with the updated event.
+Handler for when the create event message is edited and we should update our message with the updated event.

 **Kind**: inner method of [<code>HungryGames</code>](#HungryGames)